 - This drug may lower testosterone levels.
 This may cause enlarged breasts, low sperm counts, lowered interest in sex, mood changes, and not being able to get an erection.
 Call your doctor if any of these effects occur.

 - This drug can cause very low cortisol levels.
 Sometimes, this can lead to low blood pressure, electrolyte problems, low blood sugar, or life-threatening adrenal gland problems.
-Call your doctor right away if you have severe stomach pain, upset stomach, or throwing up; dizziness or passing out; fast or abnormal heartbeat; headache; mood changes; confusion; muscle pain or weakness; seizures; shakiness; sweating; feeling very sleepy, tired, or weak; or are more or less hungry.
+Call your doctor right away if you have severe stomach pain, upset stomach, or throwing up; dizziness or passing out; fast or abnormal heartbeat; headache; mood changes; confusion; muscle pain or weakness; seizures; shakiness; sweating; feeling very sleepy, tired, or weak; or appetite changes.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: